buijs-dev/klutter-dart/README.md

 flutter pub run klutter:producer init
 ```

-Build the platform module by running the following in the root folder (takes a few minutes!):
+Build the platform module by running the following in the root folder (takes a few minutes):

 ```shell
 ./gradlew clean build -p "platform"